audiencepoint/ap.esp.json/README.md

 ## Synopsis

-ap.esp.json is a javascript source file that uses Regular Expressions to identify the sending range of a given ESP.
+The ap.esp.json project is a json-based file that uses Regular Expressions to identify the sending range of a given ESP.
 The range values can be ascertained from the whois database (http://www.whois.com/whois/74.112.65.204).

-Each ESP has its own block of sending IP addresses and each IP Address can be collected from the headers of an email message.
+Each ESP has its own block of sending IP addresses and each IP Address can be collected from the headers of an email message and can be translated into a regular expression which can Identify the ESP associated with the IP Address.

 The Regex for the IP Range can be identified through online tools like this: